AI is probably coming for your job. But there may be a way to future-proof your career.

 Studies of emotional intelligence have shown that women have a distinct EI advantage over men.
 Not only do they score higher (much higher) on EI tests generally, but they score higher on every single subscale of EI tests, as well.
 Study after study has shown that women outperform men at understanding, expressing, and perceiving emotions.

-After the financial crisis, women managed to adapt to the decline in middle-skill jobs better than men did, despite women being hit hardest.
 This might explain why, after the financial crisis, women managed to adapt to the decline in middle-skill jobs (think: paralegal or dental hygienist) better than men did, despite women being hit hardest.
 While the jobs that AI is displacing are mostly held by men (locomotive firer, the fastest shrinking job, is 96% male, for example), it is primarily women moving into expanding occupations like home health aides and nursing.
 Labor market experts have hypothesized that another reason this gap is growing is because men are reluctant to move into booming fields like healthcare as they see it as “pink collar,” or women’s work.

 A recent study at York University on women’s rise in the high-paying job market discusses a related finding.
 Over the past 25 years, the probability of a college-educated man working in a white-collar occupation (think general managers, financial analysts, and physicians) fell, while the probability of a college-educated woman working in these roles rose.
 The key mechanism underlying this shift was found to be an increase in the demand for social skills in these jobs.